8 Schengen countries you can easily obtain visa for

 It is a visa for unrestricted movement between 27 European nations, which together make up the Schengen zone.
 It is granted to non-EU nationals and citizens of countries not having a visa-exempt agreement with Schengen members.
 The visa holders can stay in the zone for up to 90 days within a six-month period.
 The visa can be granted by any of the Schengen countries, depending on whose embassy or consulate or visa facilitation centre you approach.
 Some visa centres handle applications of multiple Schengen members.

-The fee for a Schengen visa is EUR 80 (approximately INR 6,940) for adults and EUR 40 (approximately INR 3,470) for children between the ages of six and twelve.
+The fee for a Schengen visa is EUR 80 for adults and EUR 40 for children between the ages of six and twelve.
 There is no fee for children below six.

 Countries that are part of the Schengen zone